What caused the circumstance of the hard disk failure?

 Why is RAID 0 difficult to recover data from?

 Unfortunately, unlike all other versions of RAID, when a RAID 0 fails you have to recreate it.
 I was unaware at the time that my desktop had a raid 0 hard-drive configuration.
 When they fail to work; this can be a programmer’s worst nightmare.
 Essentially with raid 0, half of my data was stored on one hard drive and the rest is stored on a second hard drive.
 RAID 0 basically writes you’re your data to DISK 1 and half your data to DISK 2.
 When the array fails, it’s extraordinarily difficult to recover your data.
 The simplest disk failure will take down the whole array because the date is broken up into fragments.
 Majority of my research was stored on the raid 0 hard drives and I needed to obtain it.
-I learned an important less; that is backup everything especially if you are using a RAID 0 configuration.
+I learned an important lesson; that is backup everything especially if you are using a RAID 0 configuration.
 For further information as to why its so difficult to recover data from RAID 0 check out this link.

 How to Recover from Raid 0 Hard Drive Failures